Northwest family doctors win awards for B.C. launch of CHANGE Program - Houston Today

 She explained that the doctors met as part of the division of family practice, and decided it was a priority.

-A total of 80 patients are involved in the program in the Northwest so far, and a number of kinesioloigsts and dieticians have moved to variouscommunities for the program.
+A total of 80 patients are involved in the program in the Northwest so far, and a number of kinesiologists and dietitians have moved to various communities for the program.

 Five central aspects of the program are listed on the CHANGE BC website, and are as follows: